dotnet/dotNext/docs/features/cluster/index.md

 Typed listener must inherit from [MessageHandler](xref:DotNext.Net.Cluster.Messaging.MessageHandler) type or instantiated using [builder](xref:DotNext.Net.Cluster.Messaging.MessageHandler.Builder).
 Message handling logic is represented by the public instance methods.

-For duplex (request-reply) message handler the method must follow to one of the allowed signatures:
+For duplex (request-reply) message handler, the method must follow to one of the allowed signatures:
 ```csharp
 Task<OutputMessage> MethodName(InputMessage input, CancellationToken token);